plurid/joiner/packages/joiner-cli/README.md

 `joiner` can run arbitrary commands in each target project, or specific commands (`update`, `commit`, etc.) based on supported workflows.

-`joiner` is a sub-automation tool in that the commands are manually called from the `command-line`, from the [`dashboard`](#dashboard) or from the `api`, and it requires another publish/subscribe-like layer on top of it in order to reach full automation.
+`joiner` is a sub-automation tool in that the commands are manually called from the `command-line`, from the [`dashboard`](#dashboard), or from the `api`, and it requires another publish/subscribe-like layer on top of it in order to reach full automation.

 Supported languages: